sujith-eag/sujith-library/docs/support.md

 **Sujith's Library** is a free, open-source educational platform built with ❤️ to help developers and students learn computer science concepts.

 It has taken significant time and effort to create and maintain this resource, yet I have avoided ads and paywalls to keep the content accessible to everyone.
+I will be focusing on other projects and need your support to continue improving and expanding this library.

 Maintaining and expanding the project requires resources and time.
 Your support helps keep this resource accessible for the student and developer community so they can continue to benefit from it.

 ## Why Support?

-- **📚 Free Education**: All content is completely free and accessible
+- **📚 Free Education**: All content is completely free and accessible with impact on learning of those who need it.
-- **🌍 Global Impact**: Used by developers worldwide for learning
 - **🔄 Continuous Updates**: Regular content additions and improvements
 - **🤝 Community Driven**: Open source with community contributions
 - **🚀 Modern Tech**: Built with latest technologies (VitePress, Vue.js)